Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/16-external-traffic-generator-aie/SW-HW_Emulation/README.md

 out_classifier_data = out_classifier.receive_data_with_size(1024)
 ```

 This API is a blocking API and it will wait till expected bytes is received at the output port.

+For more details on Python based APIs, refer [Writing Traffic Generators in Python](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Writing-Python-Traffic-Generators)
 </details>

 <details>